cbastienbaron/defi-portfolio/README.md

 ## Licenses

-The DeFi App Portfolio is released under the terms of the MIT license.
+The DeFi-Portfolio is released under the terms of the MIT license.
 For more information see https://opensource.org/licenses/MIT.